Night Sweats

 Night Sweats in Men Treatment

-One problem men have with night sweats is that so many night sweats therapies are targeted at women and their menopausal hot flashes.
+One problem men have with night sweating is that so many night sweats therapies are targeted at women and menopausal hot flashes.
 But as I discuss in my night sweats in men article, men are almost as likely to experience hormone-based changes that lead to night sweats as women.
 And men are just as likely to experience some of the serious illnesses that can lead to sleep hyperhidrosis, such as HIV symptoms, symptoms of lymphoma, hyperthyroidism, the night sweats cancer may cause and more.

 Menopause Night Sweats Treatment

 On the alternative therapy side you have supplements and herbs, such as black cohosh and Estroven, and on the medical site you have HRT (hormone replacement therapy).
-I suggest you try the many natural and safe therapies I’ve included on this page before you attempt to treat your menopause night sweats with drugs.
+I suggest you try the many natural and safe therapies I’ve included on this page before you attempt to treat your menopause night sweats with medications.

-Treat Night Sweats With the Chillow, The BedFan and Wicking Pajamas
+Treat Night Sweats With A Chillow, Bed Fan, Chili Pad and Wicking Pajamas

 The Chillow

 I’m sure you’re familiar with the way your pillow warms up from the heat of your face.
 I’ve always loved flipping the pillow to the cool side.
-Well, the pillow basically allows the surface side to stay cool all the time.
+Well, the Chillow basically allows the surface side to stay cool all the time.
 It absorbs the heat from your face and shoulders and helps them stay cool.

 Bed Fans